robflop/motiful/Wiki-Usage.md

 Only **one** tag is possible per message.
 This is due to internal workings of scanning the message for tags with complex inputs such as arrays, objects etc.

-Also, the tags system is generally only meant for simple-ish functions, not a fully flexed eval command or an entire standalone command.
+Also, the tags system is generally only meant for simple-ish functions, not a fully fleshed eval command or an entire standalone command.
 Keep this in mind when writing tags.

 You will likely encounter errors if you go too deep into nesting aswell.